What is self-injury?

 1. The harm is intentional or expected

-2. Self-injury usually results in immediate physical injury
+2. The injury results in immediate physical injury

-Injuries typically include cuts, scratches, burns, or bruises on the skin.
-Behaviors that do not directly result in injuries are usually excluded, even though they may be harmful or dangerous.
-For instance, food restriction is typically not considered a form of self-injury since the associated physical damage tends to build up over time, instead of happening as soon as the behavior occurs.
+Behaviors that do not directly result in physical injury are typically excluded under our definition, even though they may be harmful or dangerous.
+For instance, food restriction is typically not considered a form of NSSI since the associated physical damage tends to build up over time, instead of happening as soon as the behavior occurs.

 While suicidal thoughts may be present when someone self-injures, the self-injury itself is not intended to cause death.
 Some people may use self-injury to manage suicidal urges or intense distress related to suicidal thoughts.
 Self-injury enacted with suicidal intent is not classified as NSSI.